-The current level of representation of women on Linamar's Board is at 33% (or two of six Directors).
+The current level of representation of women on Linamar's Board is 33% (two out of six Directors).
 As noted above, the current representation of women in executive officer positions in Linamar2 is 20%.
-Further, throughout the Company and its major subsidiaries, there are 21 women in senior positions of director and above, as well as 2 women on the senior operations team called the "AIM" team (with an additional woman in a "back-up" position, if primary members of the AIM team are not available for meetings).
-Finally, Linamar has 2 women in the most senior leadership group of the top 7 leaders in the Company - the Senior Executive Group ("SEG").
+Further, throughout the Company and its major subsidiaries, there are 25 women in senior positions of director and above, as well as 2 women on the senior operations team called the "AIM" team (with an additional woman in a "back-up" position, if primary members of the AIM team are not available for meetings).